elrayle/covid_tracker/README.md

 # Covid Tracker

 This is a Rails app that generates graphs tracking COVID-19 in registered regions.
-The graphs generated include the following based on data from  - the last 7 days, the last 30 days.
-Coming soon, it will also include all data since March 2020.
+The graphs generated include the following based on data from  - the last 7 days, the last 30 days, and all data since March 2020.

 * cumulative confirmed cases
 * daily change in confirmed cases
 * cumulative confirmed deaths
 * daily change in confirmed deaths

+It also generates graphs with weekly totals for each region.

 ## Prerequisites: